 Q: Have you ever had an hourly job?
 If yes, please share with us your experience.

 Chris: I have had a ton of hourly jobs growing up.
 My main hourly job was a LA County Ocean Lifeguard.
 In addition to making ocean rescues and performing emergency medical tasks, I learned the value of hard work.
 Doing what I do now, I look back and have great respect for the Captains and Lieutenants that I worked with and all the hourly personnel they had to manage.
 It was a great time in my life with a bit less stress than today.

-Its a different animal when you worked for years to save up enough money to invest in a business and you HAVE to have it succeed.
-Only getting a paycheck IF the business is successful changes your mindset.
+It's a different ball game when you worked for years to save up enough money to invest in a business and you HAVE to have it succeed.
+Only getting a paycheck if the business is successful changes your mindset.